ssciwr/faunanet/doc/source/using_configuration_files.md

 The Analysis-node as a whole provides the defaults for the FaunanetWatcher class.
 ```
 ### Description of the default configuration to be supplied with models
 Therefore, `faunanet-lab` expects a `run_config` to have two top-level nodes: `Analysis` and `Data`.
-The former parameterized the model application, the latter the data preprocessing.
+The former parametrizes the model application, the latter the data preprocessing.

 The `Data` node needs a subnode `Preprocessor` which gives values for the instantiation of the used preprocessor.
 Secondly, it must have `input` and `output` nodes for `faunanet-lab` to know where it should look for data and where is should put the results.
 In total the structure of the `Data` node must be as follows: